antonio-jf/portfolio/bycicle_analytics/README.md

 # Welcome to Bycicle analytics! :bike:
 This is a project based on a case study from Google's Data Analytics Professional Certificate.
 It consists of analyzing monthly data from a company called Cyclistic, based on a real company called *Divvy*.

-## Sections to this case study
-1. Introduction
-   - Context
-   - How the data is being processed
-   - Questions to be answered
-2. Getting to know the data
-   - How is the data structured
-   - Intuition behind querying for insights
-   - Descriptive statistics

 # Introduction
 ## Context
 Cyclistic is a business that offers bike-sharing subscriptions to people in Chicago.
 The bikes can be unlocked from one station and